Secretary Blinken’s Call with Turkish Foreign Minister

 Washington, DC (STL.News) The US Department of State released the following statement:

-Secretary of State Antony J. Blinken spoke yesterday with Turkish Foreign Minister Mevlut Cavusoglu.?
-Secretary Blinken strongly condemned Russia’s premeditated, unprovoked, and unjustified attack on Ukraine.?
-The Secretary emphasized that Russia’s destructive actions will reverberate throughout Europe and the broader world.
-Secretary Blinken thanked Turkey for its strong and vocal support in defense of Ukraine’s sovereignty and territorial integrity.
+Secretary of State Antony J. Blinken spoke today with Turkish Foreign Minister Mevlut Cavusoglu.
+Secretary Blinken reiterated his condemnation for Russia’s premeditated, unprovoked, and unjustified attack on Ukraine and expressed appreciation for the solidarity among partners and Allies in confronting this crisis.
+Secretary Blinken expressed his appreciation for Turkey’s continued implementation of the Montreux Convention and Foreign Minister Cavusoglu’s recent comments on this issue.
+The Secretary also thanked Turkey for its strong support in defense of Ukraine and its sovereignty and territorial integrity.